Pcushing/workhands-blog/README.md

       LOGGED_IN_SALT='put your unique phrase here' \
       NONCE_SALT='put your unique phrase here' \

+Ask Patrick for the WorkHands keys on Heroku if you need them.

 Deploy to Heroku

     $ git push heroku production:master